 The Public Art Trail lines the perimeter of the outdoor amphitheater at the Mauldin Cultural Center.
 A new work will be commissioned each year to fill the nine (9) pre-approved sites along the perimeter, with the goal that all nine sites will be filled within ten years.
 For each year after the first ten years, the oldest installation will be replaced, resulting in a new slate of nine pieces of artwork every ten years.
 Retired artworks will be relocated to other areas around the community.

-Each January, the City opens an RFQ for interested artists.
+Each February, the City opens an RFQ for interested artists.
 Selected artists must be residents of South Carolina through the duration of the project.
 The selection committee chooses two (2) finalists who will then be asked to develop conceptual designs.
-The final artist will be selected by mid- to late-April and given no more than 12 months for project completion.
+The final artist will be selected by mid- to late-May and given until mid-December for project completion.
 The total budget for the annual program is not to exceed $15,000 and must be inclusive of fabrication, artist fees, and installation.

 All questions should be directed to the Office of Cultural Affairs at [email protected] or 864.335.4862.